 Hotels, like airplanes, must adjust to keep up with a traveling public that’s suddenly anxious about sanitation.

-At Marriott, for instance, guests will be able to unlock their rooms with their phones, Travel & Leisure reports.
-Front desks are adding partitions, and lobbies and other public areas will have hand-sanitation stations and more space between seating.
+Front desks have added partitions, and lobbies and other public areas now have hand-sanitation stations and more space between seating.

 18. Sporting events with empty stands